Fermanagh suspends all GAA activity as players test positive

 “The GAA, at a national level, has suspended all club games at this stage and Coiste Chontae Fhear Manach are asking all clubs to go one step further and to suspend all training at this time given the growing number of cases on Covid-19 in Fermanagh.”

-Ederney clinched the Fermanagh senior football title with a 2-8 to 1-6 victory over six-in-a-row seeking Derrygonnelly at Brewster Park on the last weekend of September.
+Ederney clinched the Fermanagh senior football title with a 2-8 to 1-6 victory over six-in-a-row seeking Derrygonnelly on the last weekend of September.